 - Please briefly explain (500 word minimum) your interest in one of the field 1) mental health counseling, or 2) Applied Behavior Analysis, or 3) Substance Abuse Counseling.
 Describe how your professional, academic, and personal experiences led you to apply to this program.
 Include your full name on the essay.
 The personal statement helps us get to know you beyond the objective data provided in review of your course grades and other objective information.
 It also demonstrates your ability to communicate your thoughts in a professional, organized and succinct manner.

-- Two academic or professional letters of recommendation with recommendation form
+- Two academic or professional letters of recommendation

 - TOEFL score (if applicable)